rajivshah3/documentation/client-libraries/0.1/how-to-guides/js/transfer-iota-tokens.md

 ## IOTA network

-In this guide, we connect to a [node](root://getting-started/0.1/network/nodes.md) on the [Devnet](root://getting-started/0.1/network/iota-networks.md#devnet) with the following network settings:
+In this tutorial, we connect to a [node](root://getting-started/0.1/network/nodes.md) on the [Devnet](root://getting-started/0.1/network/iota-networks.md#devnet) with the following network settings:

 - **[Minimum weight magnitude](root://getting-started/0.1/network/minimum-weight-magnitude.md)**: 9